What are CARE & ACRE?

 Colorado Advocates For Rural Electrification (CARE)

-For a list of CARE committee members and districts visit CREA’s website.
+For a list of CARE committee members and districts visit the CREA’s website.

 Any citizen of the United States can join CARE.

 The CARE/ACRE membership year runs from January 1 through December 31.
-If you join anytime between these two dates, your membership will be eligible for renewal on January 1.
+If you join anytime between these 2 dates, your membership will be eligible for renewal on January 1.

 |CARE Member Plus Spouse||$40|